 It would be a good idea to have statements available from trustworthy people to verify your whereabouts and activities at key points in time.

 When to Access Legal Representation

 Dealing with the SSA alone can be a daunting challenge.
 Those with the means to best survive the long waiting periods and appeals process are most likely to be disapproved on the grounds of SGA.
 This is where an attorney who specializes in social security claims can prove invaluable.
 Your legal representative can give your application the best chance of approval and help defend you against any challenges to your claim.

-To learn more about the application and approval process for SSI claims, contact the social security legal professionals at Joel Thrift Law today.JUNE 28, 2019
+To learn more about the application and approval process for SSI claims, contact the Atlanta Social Security lawyers at Joel Thrift Law today.JUNE 28, 2019